opensearch-project/project-website/_posts/2023-09-21-hybrid-search.md

 ## Conclusions

-In this blog post, we have included series of experiments that show that hybrid search produces results that are very close to theoretical expectations and in most cases are better than the results of individual queries alone.
+In this blog post, we have presented a series of experiments that show that hybrid search produces results that are very close to theoretical expectations and in most cases are better than the results of individual queries alone.
 Hybrid search produces a certain increase in latency, which will be addressed in future versions (you can track the progress of this enhancement in [this GitHub issue](https://github.com/opensearch-project/neural-search/issues/279)).

 It’s important to remember that datasets have different parameters and that hybrid search may not consistently improve results for some datasets.
 Conversely, experimenting with different parameters&mdash;for instance, selecting higher values of `k` or a different `space_type` for neural search&mdash;may lead to better results.